-Whakaari/White Island: Emergency management plan not finalised when erupted
+White Island eruption: Emergency management plan not finalised when erupted

 "The Bay of Plenty District Health Board will support the police in the search and rescue effort providing triage and treatment facilities as will the Bay of Plenty CDEM Group in providing emergency welfare support where required."

-In a written statement a Bay of Plenty Regional Council spokesman said search and rescue is the responsibility of New Zealand Police and was led by police in December.
+In a written statement Emergency Management Bay of Plenty director Clinton Naude said search and rescue was the responsibility of New Zealand Police and was led by police after the eruption.

 He said the response plan was "under review at the time of the eruption and in the final stages [of] approval."